New College, Toronto

-New College is one of the constituent colleges of the University of Toronto in Canada.
-One of the larger colleges, with approximately 5,000 students, it stands on Huron Street at the west end of the downtown St. George campus, nestled alongside the Athletic Centre, the Earth Sciences Centre, Sidney Smith Hall and the Ramsey Wright Zoology Laboratory.
+New College is a constituent college of the University of Toronto.
+One of the larger colleges, with approximately 5,000 students, it stands on Huron Street at the west end of the St. George campus, nestled alongside the Athletic Centre, the Earth Sciences Centre, Sidney Smith Hall and the Ramsey Wright Zoology Laboratory.

 History

 Founded in 1962, New College was the first college to be created within the University of Toronto since the federation with Victoria, Trinity and St. Michael's Colleges.
 The name of the college was initially to be "New King's College", in homage to University College, which had been known as King's College before receiving a new royal charter.

 Namesake cousins

 New College shares, along with Trinity College, St. Hilda's College and University College, the distinction of being Dominion cousins to namesakes in the UK.
 It is named after New College at the University of Oxford in England, upon which the college system at the University of Toronto is itself modelled.